-Syllabus REsources
+Syllabus Resources

 A syllabus is a guide to your course and includes what will be expected of students and the instructor (you) over the course of the term.
-Generally, it will include course policies, rules and regulations, required texts, and a schedule of assignments.
+Generally, it will include course policies, rules and regulations, required texts, learning outcomes, and a schedule of assignments.

-In addition, the syllabus is a great way to convey the coherence of your course learning objectives, assessments, and lessons is done.
 As the syllabus is often the first point of contact between you and students, it provides you with the opportunity to set a welcoming and positive tone for your course.

 Per guidelines in the Faculty Handbook, your syllabus must include these 10 items: